Almost 1 Million COVID infections in Germany: What have we learned? | DW | 26.11.2020

 As long as patients are able to breathe on their own, they now receive oxygen without being connected to a respirator.
 Intubation is used as an option only in an extreme emergency.

 In many cases, when the kidneys are severely damaged by COVID-19, dialysis is also necessary.
-Intensive care now also takes other damaged organs more into account.
+Intensive care units are now also taking other damaged organs into account.

 The healing process can be accelerated in specialized clinics by the administration of antibodies from the blood of cured COVID-19 patients.
 These antibodies take up the fight against the virus in the body of the patient who received the donated blood.